Rubi-Tomeu/Path-Flyer/README.md

 ### Documentation

-In the user guide (in /Path-Flyer/Documentation/) it is found how to install the benchmark, how to use the user interface, how to modify parameters such as wind disturbance or noise, how to program a new algorithm and how to incorporate new path references.
+In the [User Guide](Path-Flyer/Documentation/UserGuide.pdf) it is found how to install the benchmark, how to use the user interface, how to modify parameters such as wind disturbance or noise, how to program a new algorithm and how to incorporate new path references.

 Hope you find it useful.
 If you have any doubts do not hesitate to contact us.